-Can Germany finally catch-up on growth financing?
+Can Germany catch up on growth financing?

 It is a known fact: Germany, as many of its European peers, is still lagging behind when it comes to growth financing.
 Yes, conditions and support for start-ups in their early phase have improved significantly over the last decades.
 With a convincing business plan and team, it is less of a hassle to secure seed financing.
 That was our experience with Arioso Systems.
 With Brandenburg Kapital, HTGF (High-Tech-Gruenderfond), TGFS (Technologie-Gruenderfond Sachsen) and two business angels, we found highly supportive investors, who believe in the big potential of our technology.